 Blood stops flowing when the heart stops beating.
 When this occurs at the moment of death, gravity starts to take over.
 Within a couple of hours, blood starts to accumulate at the point in a deceased person’s body closest to the ground.
 This is called pooling.

 When the blood stops flowing at the moment of death, nourishment if not conveyed to the body.
-Bacteria that is found in different organs of the body are deprived of what they need to live.
-Bacteria turns to attacking bodily organs for nourishment when blood flow stops.
-This is the start of the decompositionprocess.
+Bacteria that are found in different organs of the body are deprived of what they need to live.
+Bacteria turns to bodily organs for nourishment when blood flow stops.
+This is the start of the decomposition process.